tyeporter/WozU-SDET/labs/week 2/day 7/GenericClasses/README.md

 # GenericClasses (Lab B) [10-13-2020]

-Create you own generic class and write appropriate tests.
-Add to Github.
+The purpose of this project is to demonstrate creating generic classes and writing appropriate tests for them.